Josh Meuth Alldredge

 Allegra Chen-Carrel is a recent graduate of the George Washington University.
 She has a B.A. in International Affairs with a concentration in International Development Studies and has spent time studying abroad in Argentina, Bolivia, and China.
 In Argentina, Allegra interned with Fundacion Pro-Vivienda Social where she worked to improve the housing conditions in slums bordering Buenos Aires.
 Allegra is interested in documentary film-making and spent much of her time in Bolivia working on a short film about the lives of women overcoming obstacles in rural Bolivia.
 While in Bolivia, she also had the chance to intern for Instituto de Desarrollo Humano where she helped create AIDS education videos.
 After college, Allegra became a certified yoga teacher and worked at a domestic violence crisis hotline to help women manage dangerous situations, find shelter, apply to jobs, and access other necessary resources.
 She is excited to work with Yspaniola in the Dominican Republic, and is hopeful she will be able to integrate some yoga into the batey.

-Nora Christiani was born and raised in the Boston area, where she lived until the adults in her life told her it was time to go to college.
-She ended up at Wesleyan University and fell in love with Latin America while residing in Middletown CT.
-During college, Nora interned at the Norwalk-Nagarote Sister City Project, a Nicaraguan NGO focused on youth development, and tutored a member of the Wesleyan janitorial staff as part of ESL program built around the principles of Freirian pedagogy.
-While at Wesleyan, Nora also developed a deep interest in women's health, and combined these two threads her senior year in a thesis she wrote on the training of indigenous Guatemalan midwives, based on research she did in a maternity clinic outside Xela.
-Nora continues to be interested in the intersection of women's health and education—particularly in cross-cultural literacy, and the creation of programs that honor and respect multiple forms of knowledge.
+Nora Christiani was born and raised in the city of Boston, where she lived until the adults in her life told her it was time to go to college.
+While at Wesleyan University, Nora interned at the Norwalk-Nagarote Sister City Project, a Nicaraguan NGO focused on youth development, and tutored a member of the Wesleyan janitorial staff as part of ESL program built around the principles of Freirian pedagogy.
+While at Wesleyan, Nora also developed a deep interest in women's health, and combined these two threads her senior year in a thesis she wrote on the training of indigenous Guatemalan midwives, based on oral histories she did in a maternity clinic outside Xela.
+Nora continues to be interested in the intersection of women's health and education -particularly in cross-cultural literacy, and the creation of programs that honor and respect multiple forms of knowledge.
 Since graduating in 2011 with a degree in Latin American Studies and Sociology, Nora has been living in New York City working on a public health study in the East Harlem community and a documentary film on reproductive rights in the Lakota community, as well as training to be a doula (labor assistant).
-She will join Conviviencia Educativa in Mexico City and is excited to grow as an educator, and learn methods of teaching that she can then spread to future work in women's health and development.
+She will join Redes de Tutoria (Convivencia Educativa) in Mexico City and is excited to grow as an educator.

 Luz Verde, Nicaragua